At a Glance

 In the western, central and eastern Bhutan you will mostly experience cold European-like weather.
 Winter lasts here from November to March.
 The Monsoon occurs between June and August when the temperature is normally between 8° and 21°C. October and November are arguably the best months, when the monsoon has passed and the skies are clear.
 The spring months of March, April and May are best for the flora, but it can be stormy as the monsoon builds up for July-September.

-Call us on to start planning your vacation to Zhiwa Ling or take a look at our itineraries to Paro
+Call us on to start planning your holiday to Zhiwa Ling or take a look at our itineraries to Bhutan

 Zhiwa Ling is located just outside of Paro in Bhutan and is close to the Tiger's Nest Monastery.
 Zhiwa Ling is noted for its traditional Bhutanese architecture and offers international standards of service and rooms.